Workshops for Girls in grades 5-8

 - Parking is available in Lot D off Cottage Road.
-Follow signs from there to the check-in location at the North Cafeteria in Drumlin Hall.

 - If you don't feel that your daughter is ready to move from classroom to classroom within the building on her own, then you may want to consider waiting one more year before attending.
 The event is designed for girls in fifth through eighth grade.

 For more information, contact Tony Zito at (845) 431-8545 or firstname.lastname@example.org.